Stemscript

 Strings

-Strings are typical string values.
-Single or double quotes can be used.
+A string is a piece of text consisting of Unicode characters.
+Single or double quotes can be used to specify a string.
 Use backslash to escape characters.

 Example string literals